ChadEstoupStreiff/UniverseSimulator/README.md

 ## How to use
 Install all dependencies, and launch !
 > 'zqsd' to move in the environment
+> 'space / left ctrl' to move upward and downward
 > 'w' to enable history lines, and show XYZ vectors
 > 'x' to pause the simulation (you can still move)
 ````PYTHON